Night of the Living Dead (film series): Background

-After Night of the Living Dead's initial success, the two creators split in disagreement regarding where the series should head, and since the film was in the public domain, each were able to do what they liked with the continuity of their projects.
-Romero went on to direct five additional Dead films, while Russo branched into literary territory, writing Return of the Living Dead, which was later loosely adapted into a film of the same name and would have its own franchise, and Escape of the Living Dead.
+After Night of the Living Dead's initial success, the two creators split over disagreements regarding where the series should head, and since the film was in the public domain, each was able to do what they wished with subsequent projects.
+Romero went on to direct five additional Dead films, while Russo branched into literary territory, writing Return of the Living Dead, later loosely adapted into a film of the same name that started its own franchise, and Escape of the Living Dead.

 Labeled "Trilogy of the Dead" until Land of the Dead, each film is laden with social commentary on topics ranging from racism to consumerism.
-The films are not produced as direct follow-ups from one another and their only continuation is the theme of the epidemic of the living dead.
-This situation advances with each film, showing the world in a worsening state, but each film is independent of its predecessor.
-This is exemplified by the fact that each movie is set within the era it is filmed, with Land of the Dead being set in modern times with current (as of 2005) technology such as game consoles, flatscreen televisions, and cell phones.
-The fifth film does not continue the depiction of progress, but shows events at the very beginning of a zombie outbreak, similar to the first film.
-The films portray how different people react to the same phenomenon, ranging from citizens to police to army officials and to citizens again.
-Each takes place in a world worsened since its previous appearance, the number of zombies ever increasing and the living perpetually endangered, but with each entry being a standalone film that is not directly continuing global events from the previous.
+The films are not produced as direct follow-ups of one another; each is a standalone film without direct continuity in global events.
+Their only common thread is the epidemic of the living dead.

+Each entry shows the world in a worsened state compared with the previous film, with an ever-increasing number of zombies, and the living perpetually endangered.
+Because each film is independent of its predecessor, is it wholly set within the era during which it was filmed; Land of the Dead is replete with 2005 technology like game consoles, flat-screen televisions and cell phones, for instance.
+The fifth film does not continue the timeline, instead showing events at the beginning of a zombie outbreak, similar to the first film.
+The films portray how different people react to the same phenomenon, ranging from citizens to police to army officials, and back to citizens again.

 Romero does not consider any of his Dead films sequels since none of the major characters or story continue from one film to the next.
-The two exceptions are Tom Savini's character of Blades who becomes a zombie in Dawn of the Dead who would be seen again years later in Land of the Dead and the military officer (Alan van Sprang) who robs the main characters in Diary of the Dead and goes on to become a protagonist in Survival of the Dead.
+The two exceptions are Tom Savini's Blades character who becomes a zombie in Dawn of the Dead and who is seen again years later in Land of the Dead; the other is the military officer (Alan van Sprang) who robs the main characters in Diary of the Dead and goes on to become a protagonist in Survival of the Dead.